jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   with AP 0, it's resolved with AP -1 instead.

   ### 18. Snipe
-  Each time a model affected by this protocol makes a ranged attack with a Rapid Fire, Steady or Heavy weapon at a range greater than 24", the target cannot make Cover saves against this attack.
+  Each time a model affected by this protocol makes a ranged attack with a Rapid Fire, Steady or Heavy weapon, if the closest visible model from the target unit is at least 24" away, then: if an Armour or Cover saving throw that benefits from Light Cover or Heavy Cover is taken against this attack, it takes a -1 penalty.

-  Note: When attacking a multi-model unit, or a model with a hull, the range of the attack is always the shortest possile range - to the closest visible model/closest visible part of the hull.

   ### 19. Press On
   Each time a unit affected by this protocol performs the Snap Shooting action, it may use any Rapid Fire weapons it is